Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 \paragraph{Optimal number of prototypes (R):}

-The results in Table~\ref{tab:r_study} show that ProtoT's performance plateaus after R=32 (97.1$\rightarrow$97.3 perplexity), whereas speed drops substantially (89$\rightarrow$60 it/s).
+The results in Table~\ref{tab:r_study} show that ProtoT's performance gains significantly diminish after R=32 (94.0$\rightarrow$93.5 perplexity), whereas speed drops substantially (89$\rightarrow$60 it/s).
 This shows that R=32 is the optimal trade-off between model performance and speed.

 \paragraph{Dropout:}

 The results in Table~\ref{tab:dropout_study} show that the default dropout configuration we use in Section~\ref{sec:ExperimentalSetup} yields the best perplexity for ProtoT and all baseline models.